divadde/GaV/README.md

 ### 1. Sensitivity of Verification Rounds (`max_steps`)
 A key hyperparameter in GaV is the maximum number of refinement rounds allowed for the Verifier agent.
 Our experiments show that this is not a static parameter but depends on two factors: **Model Personality** and **Context Quality**.

-* **Model Sensitivity (Skepticism Level):** We observed that "Reasoner" models or those with specific fine-tuning (e.g., Qwen-Thinking) exhibit higher skepticism.
-They require more iteration steps to accept a hypothesis compared to models like GPT-4o, which tend to converge faster.
+* **Model Sensitivity (Skepticism Level):** We observed that "Reasoner" models or those with specific fine-tuning (e.g., Qwen-Plus Thinking) exhibit higher skepticism.
+They require more iteration steps to accept a hypothesis compared to models like Qwen-Plus, which tend to converge faster.
 * **Role of Description (The "Warm-Start"):** When the *Description* component is disabled, the initial hypotheses are often generic.
 This forces the Verifier to reject them frequently, increasing the number of rounds needed to reach a conclusion.

 > **Guideline:** This parameter should be tuned based on the backbone.
 Increase `max_steps` for skeptical models or when operating in "Blind Mode" (no description).